Aksel Rykkvin: Biography

-Rykkvin has a fine reputation internationally, both for the album Aksel!
-(2016) and for solo concerts.
-He was nominated for newcomer of the year at the 2016 Spellemannprisen for Arias By Bach, Händel & Mozart.
-In January 2017 he was named "The Musician of the Year" during the national part of the Youth Music Championship 2016-2017.
+Rykkvin has an international reputation, both for his album Aksel!
+Arias By Bach, Händel & Mozart (2016), for which he was nominated for newcomer of the year at the 2016 Spellemannprisen, and for solo concerts and opera roles as a boy soprano.
+In January 2017 he was named "The Musician of the Year" during the national part of the Youth Music Championship 2016–2017.
 In addition to performing in operas he sang with the Oslo Philharmonic orchestra, and has also performed for the Prime Minister and Norwegian royal family.

 Recordings

 His first album was funded with a Kickstarter campaign, raising nearly $45,000.
-It was recorded in London in January 2016 with the Orchestra of the Age of Enlightenment and conductor Nigel Short.
+It was recorded in London in January 2016 with the Orchestra of the Age of Enlightenment, conductor Nigel Short and producer Sean Lewis.

 His second album, Light Divine, features the Norwegian Min Ensemble led by trumpeter Mark Bennett, and baroque music by Handel, Albinoni and Rameau.
 His voice changed a month after the recording and he then stopped performing as a soprano.

 His first two albums both debuted in the Top 10 in the UK Classical Music charts.